Bowdoin College: Statistics

 Biography

-Wilmot Reed Hastings Jr. is an American billionaire businessman.
-He is the co-founder, and executive chairman of Netflix, Inc. and currently sits on a number of boards and non-profit organizations.
-A former member of the California State Board of Education, Hastings is an advocate for education reform through charter schools.
+Wilmot Reed Hastings Jr. is an American businessman.
+He is the co-founder and executive chairman of Netflix, Inc. (provider of the Netflix streaming service).
+Hastings serves on a number of boards and works with various non-profit organizations.
+A former president of the California State Board of Education, Hastings is also an advocate for charter schools.
+He is the majority owner and chief executive officer of Powder Mountain, a Utah ski resort.

 3. Nathaniel Hawthorne